The Society of Experimental Psychologists

 The meetings are plenary and involve papers from various members of the society.
 The society currently admits at least 6 new members annually from among the leading experimentalists in North America.
 It has a current membership of 281 individuals, about 5 - 10% of the practicing experimental psychologists.
 The mission of the society is "To advance psychology by arranging informal conferences on experimental psychology."

-SEP 1977 Meeting - Yale University
+SEP 1909 Meeting Clark University

 Annual Meeting

-2024 SEP Fellows!
+Congratulations to the 2024 SEP Fellows!

 Julie Bugg